 When John opened the door of Quinn’s cab, unbeknownst to him he was also turning the doorknob of Pieta House West.
 Both men got talking on the fare, where it came to light that John Quinn had become involved with Pieta House Lucan facility after the loss of his own son in 2005.
 He was in no doubt that his son would still be alive if Pieta existed then.
-From there he introduced John Concannon to the Pieta House facility based in Lucan and its founder Joan Freeman.
-All the time John Concannon being undercover as part of the programme…
+From there he introduced John F. Concannon to the Pieta House facility based in Lucan and it’s founder Joan Freeman.
+All the time John F. Concannon being undercover as part of the programme…

 Following the Secret Millionaire series and realising the great need for such a service for the west of Ireland John set about making it a reality.
-He was the driving force behind a 18 month fundraising campaign needed to establish the facility to serve the people of Galway, Mayo and Roscommon.
+He was the driving force behind a 18 month fundraising campaign needed to establish the facility to serve the people of the west of Ireland.

-On Wednesday 9th April 2014 the doors opened of Pieta House West in Johns hometown of Tuam Co Galway.
+On Wednesday 9th April 2014 the doors opened of Pieta House West in John’s hometown of Tuam Co Galway.
 Its services will stretch to umbrella counties Galway, Mayo and Roscommon.
 “It was the people in these counties who made it possible through countless fundraising events and activities” commented John.

 In an emotional ending to the programme, John hands over three cheques to causes close to his heart in west Dublin; Joan Freeman of Pieta House in Lucan, Cathy White of the Carers Association in Clondalkin and Rachel Doyle and Michelle Reynolds of St Mark’s Rangers Football Club.

-JFC have run the golf charity event for a wide variety of charities including the Nepalese Children’s Foundation, international aid charity GOAL, Irish Guide Dogs for the Blind, Western Alzheimer’s Association and Pieta House West to name a few.
+Over the last decade we have organised an annual charity golf event to fundraise for worthy charities.
+We select a different charity each year and the event has proved to be a huge success year on year.
+Past charities include the Nepalese Children’s Foundation, international aid charity GOAL, Irish Guide Dogs for the Blind, Western Alzheimer’s Association and Pieta House West.